Azure-Samples/MachineLearningSamples-AerialImageClassification/README.md

 ![Location of Middlesex County, Massachusetts](Images/middlesex_ma.png)

 ## Scenario Structure
+[YC: It would be clearer to provide a diagram/image to illustrate what will be done locally, what will be done on cloud with the help of workbench, and how they are connecting.
+Like an architecture]
 [YC: links below about Microsoft DOCT site and step-by-step instructions should be updated to the correct links]

 Step-by-step instructions are provided on the [Microsoft DOCS site](https://github.com/MicrosoftDocs/azure-docs-pr/tree/release-ignite-aml-v2/articles/machine-learning/); a brief description of the workflow follows.